Robert Duncan McNeill: Podcast

 In May 2020, McNeill and Voyager co-star Garrett Wang started the podcast The Delta Flyers, wherein they discuss episodes of Voyager.
 The show has been successful enough that it has progressed to episodes of Deep Space Nine, with Armin Shimerman and Terry Farrell as regular hosts.

+Politics

+On September 1, 2026, McNeill registered to run as a Democratic candidate for the Wasatch County Council, replacing the former nominee Patrick Saucier.

 Personal life

 McNeill and his first wife, Carol, had three children together before their 2015 divorce.

-In 2005, McNeill directed his then teenaged daughter, Taylor, when she had a small role in the episode "The Pleiades" of the series Summerland.
+In 2005, McNeill directed his then-teenaged daughter, Taylor, when she had a small role in the episode "The Pleiades" of the series Summerland.

-His son Kyle is a singer songwriter.
+His son Kyle is a singer-songwriter.

 McNeill married Rebecca Jayne McNeill in Vancouver, Canada, on March 7, 2021.